 The ECA/EC stack is a potent stimulant that can be dangerous if abused, taken by someone who cannot tolerate it, or take under the wrong circumstances.

-However The FDA banned all ephedra supplements due the heart stroke deaths that were related to the use of these ephedra supplements.
+However, The FDA banned all ephedra supplements due to the heart stroke deaths that were related to the use of these ephedra supplements.

 Needless to say, those with heart problems, thyroid problems, high blood pressure or those who are pregnant definitely need to stay away from the ECA stack.

 There may be other medical conditions which make it unsafe.

 Ephedrine works as a beta agonist and stimulates the production of norepinephrine, as well as circulating it through adipose tissue by way of increasing cAMP levels.